keshavDooleea/open-git/README.md

 # Open-Git

-An extension that opens the current Git remote repository in the browser in a step.
+An extension that opens the current Git remote repository in the browser in a step
 Download extension at https://marketplace.visualstudio.com/items?itemName=ReeteshDooleea.opg

 ## Commands

-1. `Open Git Directory` which opens the root of the active git directory
+1. `OPG: Open Directory` which opens the root directory of the git remote repository
-2. `Open Git File` which opens the active file in the editor
+2. `OPG: Open File` which opens the active file in VS Code editor on the _current_ branch
+3. `OPG: Open File (master)` which opens the active file in VS Code editor on the _master_ branch

+where `OPG` stands for `Open-Git`.

 ## Usage